 The U.S. Copyright Office offers expedited handling of applications and documents, as well as requests for searches, certifications, or other services.
 The Office charges an additional fee for expedited services, called a special handling fee.
-The current fees for these services are set forth in the Office's regulations at 37 C.F.R. § 201.3(d), and on its website under the heading "Special services."
+The current fees for these services are set forth in the Office's regulations at 37 C.F.R. §201.3(d), and on its website under the headings "Optional Services" and "Other Service Fees."
 For detailed information on these fees, see Chapter 600, Section 623.6 and Chapter 2400, Section 2411.3.